 May 22, 1940 proceeded to Scapa Flow.
 On February 6, 1941 departed Gibraltar with convoy HG-53 in a feign to fool observers in Spain, then reversed course back to the Mediterranean, and safely returned to Gibraltar, and repairs were completed and escorted several Malta convoys.

 On November 29, 1941, the HMS Jupiter and HMS Encounter, detached from the Mediterranean Fleet, joined up with Force G at Colombo, and the five ships sailed later that day.
-They rendezvoused with HMS Repulse at sea, and set course for Singapore, arriving on December 2.
+They rendezvoused with HMS Repulse at sea, and set course for Singapore arriving December 2, 1941.

-On February 25, 1942 sailed from Batavia to Surabaja. as part of the 'eastern striking force' carried out a sweep along the coast of Madoera to intercept Japanese transports reported near Bawean Island, but no contact was made.
+On February 25, 1942 departs Batavia (Jakarta) as part of the "Eastern Striking Force" bound for Surabaja and conducts a sweep along the coast of Madoera to intercept Japanese transports reported near Bawean Island, but no contact was made.

 On February 27, 1942 in the afternoon participated in the Battle of the Java Sea.
-Afterwards, Encounter rescued 113 surviving crew from HNMS Kortenaer sank that day.
-On February 28, 1942 in the evening departed Surabaya escorting HMS Exeter on what was to have been a round-about route to escape the Java Sea using the Sunda Strait.
+Afterwards, Encounter rescued 113 surviving crew from Hr.
+Ms. Kortenaer.
+On February 28, 1942 in the evening departed Surabaya escorting HMS Exeter with USS Pope (DD-225) on what was to have been a round-about route to escape the Java Sea via the Sunda Strait.

 Fates of the Crew

-All of the surviving crew became Prisoners Of War (POW).
+The other 149 crew members floated in the open sea in life jackets and rafts or clining to debris.
+The next day, they were captured by Japanese destroyer Ikazuchi and became became Prisoners Of War (POW).
+During captivity a total of 38 died.
 At least four of the crew were transported to Japan and detained at Zentsuji Camp including Lt.
 Robin J. Connibear, Gunner J. V. Leiper, Lt.
 Cdr.
 E. V. St. J. Morgan and Lt.
 Edward Tyrrell.

 HMS Encounter Crew members